Myself in Times Square on 20 November 1971... they say the neon lights are bright on Broadway...

 As the days turned into weeks Rodrigo became gloomier for he still couldn't find a job.
 I had already worked at a cabinet maker's saw mill - which lasted a week and a half - being laid off due to my inability to saw timber properly.
 The Italian owner of the place said he was sorry to let me go but he'd be bankrupt if I continued to saw planks in that dreadful way.
 So I was back to square one.

 Less than a week later though, one of the three Mineiro fellows who lived next door to us told me I could apply for a job as a machine operator at Synthetic Plastics Company, a record making factory he worked - at Francis Street, only 5 blocks away from where we lived.
-As I don't remember his name I'll call him Raul.
-He did shift work making plastic ash-trays from a-quater-to-midnight until a quarter-to-eight the following day.
+I don't remember his name no matter how hard I try.
+He was a good-natured fellow and did shift work making plastic ash-trays from a-quater-to-midnight (11:45 pm) until a quarter-to-eight (7:45 am) the following day.
 The very next morning I went down to the factory's office and filled in an application and started working there the next Monday night 28 October 1971, at a quarter to mid-night.

 Looking back at the time I went to live in the USA on 2nd October 1971, I could say with certainty that the first 3 months (October, November & December 1971) were the best of times.
-I could considered myself as having been lucky in the first few weeks and months.
+I could say I was mostly lucky in the first few weeks and months.

 No comments: